 Osei-Opare

-Osei-Opare is a historian of African and Cold War histories.
-His first book project, Socialist De-Colony: Black and Soviet Entanglements in Ghana’s Decolonization and Cold War Projects (contracted with Cambridge’s Global and International History Series), tells a new history of Ghana’s Cold War, political-economic, and decolonization projects during the Kwame Nkrumah era by situating Ghana within larger Marxist, racial, and socialist debates and geographies.
-Osei-Opare’s research has been supported by the Fulbright-Hays Doctoral Dissertation Research Award, Fordham’s Faculty Research Grant, the University of California President’s office, Silas Palmer Fellowship (Stanford University Hoover Institution Library), Foreign Language and Services Studies Fellowship, and UCLA’s International Studies Institute.
+Nana Osei-Opare is a historian of African, Cold War, and international histories.
+Through the words of everyday people and the intellectual and political elite, Osei-Opare’s first book project, Socialist De-Colony: Black and Soviet Entanglements in Ghana’s Cold War and Decolonization Projects (contracted with Cambridge’s Global and International History Series), tells a new history of Ghana’s Cold War, political-economic, and decolonization projects during the Kwame Nkrumah era (1957-66).
+It situates Ghana within local and global twentieth century Marxist, racial, and socialist debates and geographies, and unpacks how Ghana-Soviet spaces influenced, enabled, and disrupted Ghana’s transformational attempts to achieve black freedom.

-Alongside his first book project, Osei-Opare is coediting two edited volumes: (1) Socialism, Internationalism, and Development in the Third World: Envisioning Modernity in the Era of Decolonization (Bloomsbury Publishers) with Su Lin Lewis and (2) the Cambridge History of African Political Thought (Cambridge University Press) with Jonathon L. Earle, Emma Hunter, Harry N. K. Odamtten, and Ayesha Omar.
+Alongside these solo-projects, Osei-Opare is working on three collaborative projects.
+He co-edited Socialism, Internationalism, and Development in the Third World: Envisioning Modernity in the Era of Decolonization (Bloomsbury Publishers, forthcoming via Open Access on October 3, 2024) with Su Lin Lewis.
+In addition, he is coediting the Cambridge History of African Political Thought with Jonathon L. Earle, Emma Hunter, Harry N. K. Odamtten, and Ayesha Omar.
+Finally, Osei-Opare is coediting a special issue on blackness in Slavic, East European, and Eurasian Societies for the Slavic Review with Sunnie Rucker-Chang.

-Osei-Opare has published articles on Ghana-Soviet relations; labor agitation in postcolonial Africa; Black radicals’ intellectual genealogical ties to Marxist-Leninism; African agency; the value of postcolonial African archives; historical methodology; and situating white supremacy and racism into the paradigm of diplomatic relations in Comparative Studies in Society and History, the Journal of African History, the Journal of West African History, The Washington Post, Foreign Policy Magazine, Ufahamu: A Journal of African Studies, and History: The Journal of the Historical Association.
+Osei-Opare has published articles on labor and labor agitation in postcolonial Africa; black radicals’ relationship to Marxist-Leninism; the value of postcolonial African archives and historical methodology; Ghana-Soviet relations; black lives in the Cold War; and the insertion of white supremacy and racism as an analytical category into the Cold War theoretical paradigm in Comparative Studies in Society and History, the Journal of African History, the Journal of West African History, and Ufahamu: A Journal of African Studies.
+He has produced public facing articles in The Washington Post, Foreign Policy Magazine, and History: The Journal of the Historical Association.

-Osei-Opare is dedicated to teaching and mentoring students.
-He received teaching awards at UCLA and Fordham.
+Osei-Opare has received teaching awards at UCLA and Fordham University.
 He is excited to oversee undergraduate theses, one-on-one tutorials, and independent research projects with students interested in African, international, or Cold War history broadly construed.
-Osei-Opare also very much welcomes inquiries from graduate students interested in African or International histories.
+Osei-Opare also very much welcomes inquiries from graduate students interested said histories.
+He is the founder of the department’s Global & International History Seminar Series.

-• Socialist De-Colony: Black and Soviet Entanglements in Ghana’s Decolonization and Cold War Projects (contracted to Cambridge University Press).
+Socialist De-Colony: Black and Soviet Entanglements in Ghana’s Cold War and Decolonization Projects (contracted to Cambridge University Press).

-• Cambridge History of African Political Thought (Cambridge University Press), coediting with Jonathan L. Earle, Emma Hunter, Harry N.K.
+Cambridge History of African Political Thought (Cambridge University Press), eds. with Jonathan L. Earle, Emma Hunter, Harry N.K.
 Odamtten, and Ayesha Omar.

 Selected Peer-Review Article Publications:

-• “The Quest for Scientific Equity in Postcolonial Ghana,” Abena Dove Osseo-Asare, Atomic Junction: Nuclear Power in Africa after Independence (Cambridge, 2019), Journal of African History, Vol. 62, Issue 1 (August 2021).
+2019.
+“The Quest for Scientific Equity in Postcolonial Ghana,” Abena Dove Osseo-Asare, Atomic Junction: Nuclear Power in Africa after Independence (Cambridge, 2019), Journal of African History, 62:1

 Selected Public-Facing Publications: